karstengresch/symbiotishift/README.md

 # Welcome!
 Hack along with OpenShift@symbioticon 2018

 Hi!
-We're extremely proud offering you a fully-fledged OpenShift server for your development and demoing needs at the **symbioticon 2018** in Frankfurt.
+We're extremely proud offering you a fully-fledged OpenShift cluster for your development and demoing needs at the **symbioticon 2018** in Frankfurt.

 To get you started quickly, we collected information we think is most needed for the hackathon.